 |10 July 2018||Crew / Passenger Deaths|

-On July 10, 2018, a male passenger was reported missing and overboard while the ship was en-route from Victoria BC to Vancouver (Canada), north of Cape Flattery (USA's northwesternmost point, on Olympic Peninsula).
+On July 10, 2018, a male passenger was reported missing and overboard while the ship was en route from Victoria BC to Vancouver (Canada), north of Cape Flattery (USA's northwesternmost point, on Olympic Peninsula).

 The reviewed CCTV video footage showed the man jumping from cabin balcony (on Deck 8) into the sea at 4:15 am.
-AIS tracking data showed the ship turning around and circling in the area in search for the missing passenger.
+AIS tracking data showed the ship turning around and circling in the area in search of the missing passenger.
 Two helicopters and 3 rescue boats were dispatched to search the area.
 Man's body was found in the afternoon.

 The incident occurred during 11-day Alaskan cruise (itinerary June 30 - July 11, themed "Red, White and Blue Frontier") roundtrip from homeport Vancouver to Ketchikan, Wrangell, Juneau, Skagway, Sitka, Prince Rupert, and Victoria BC.